Rahul Parhi

 - sparsity and compressed sensing

-- optimal recovery and minimax estimation
+- optimal recovery, information-based complexity, and minimax estimation

-- wavelet-based signal processing and statistics
+- wavelet-based signal processing and inverse problems more generally

-- functional and harmonic analysis
+- pure and applied aspects of functional and harmonic analysis

 - Radon transforms and their generalizations